Peer Mentor Training

 Most people who train as a peer mentor will have a long history of using treatment services.

-Peer mentors need to be non judgemental and able to listen to and treat service users from all backgrounds with dignity and respect.
-Peer mentors must also be proactive in ensuring that service users needs are addressed whilst maintaining a safe boundaries for themselves.
+Peer mentors need to be non-judgemental and able to listen to and treat service users from all backgrounds with dignity and respect.
+Peer mentors must also be proactive in ensuring that service users’ needs are addressed whilst maintaining safe boundaries for themselves.

 You will receive training of an NVQ level 2 in peer mentoring which will include mentoring, communication and negotiating skills.
 One to one supervision will be provided throughout your training and you will have a personal action plan.

-Once you have completed your training you will be offered a placement in a suitable project with Catalyst or an external organisation where you can out your skills to practice.
+Once you have completed your training you will be offered a placement in a suitable project with Catalyst or an external organisation where you can put your skills to practice.